FDio/site/content/latest/singles/terabit_ipsec.md

 flexible, and scalable software defined infrastructures, today announced support for terabit rates of IPsec, as well as a billion packets per second of IPv4 routing at scale.
-Architectural improvements in 3rd Gen Intel Xeon Scalable processors including PCIe bandwidth increase and overall decrease in cycles-per-packet due to CPU micro-architecture improvements allow FD.io to deliver significant price-performance gains for both cloud- and appliance-based software router and secure networking solutions.
+Architectural improvements in 3rd Gen Intel Xeon Scalable processors including PCIe bandwidth increase and overall decrease in cycles-per-packet due to CPU micro-architecture improvements combined with FD.io software deliver significant price-performance gains for both cloud- and appliance-based software router and secure networking solutions.

 FD.io offers the software defined infrastructure developer community a landing site with multiple projects fostering